 Most mid-handicappers play with balls with an 80 to 90 compression rating.
 Professional golfers use golf balls that reach a 110 rating.

-Low compression golf balls help slower swingers get the ball down the fairway by offering more spring at impact when compared to high compression golf balls.
+Low compression golf balls help slower swingers get the golf ball down the fairway by offering more spring at impact when compared to high compression golf balls.

 With a higher swing speed, a golfer needs less spring to reach maximum distance with a higher compression ball.